-Summary: in this tutorial, you will learn how to use the React State to store data that changes over time and control the behavior of a component.
+Summary: in this tutorial, you will learn how to use the React State system to handle data that changes over time and control the behavior of a component.

 Introduction to React State